natmhnty/guidance-for-building-a-high-performance-numerical-weather-prediction-system-on-aws/README.md

 Below are the steps of User interactions with AWS ParallelCluster UI in order to configure HPC cluster with compute and storage capabilities, then deploy and run Numerical Weather prediction model.

 1. User authenticates to [AWS ParallelCluster UI](https://aws.amazon.com/hpc/parallelcluster/) via [Amazon Cognito](https://aws.amazon.com/cognito/), [API Gateway](https://aws.amazon.com/api-gateway/) and [Lambda](https://aws.amazon.com/lambda/)
-2. User connects to HPC Cluster via AWS ParallelCluster UI using SSM Connection or [NICE DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) (latter can be used directly w/o ParallelCluster UI)
+2. User connects to HPC Cluster via AWS ParallelCluster UI using SSM Connection or [Amazon DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) (latter can be used directly w/o ParallelCluster UI)
 3. [SLURM ](https://slurm.schedmd.com/) (HPC resource manager from SchedMD) is installed and used to manage resources of AWS ParallelCluster driving resource scaling.
 4. [Spack](https://spack.io/) is a Package manager for supercomputers, Linux, and macOS.
 It is used to install necessary compilers and libraries, including NCAR Command Language (NCL) and [Weather Research & Forecasting Model (WRF) model](https://ncar.ucar.edu/what-we-offer/models/weather-research-and-forecasting-model-wrf)
 5. [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) storage is provisioned along with other HPC cluster resources.
 Input data used for simulating WRF test model - 12-km CONUS (Continental United States) – is copied to `/fsx` directory mapped to that storage